Dartvauder/NeuroSandboxWebUI/README.md

 ### Additional Information:

-1) Chat history and generated images are saved in the *outputs* folder
+1) Chat history, generated images and generated audio, are saved in the *outputs* folder
 2) You can also press the `Clear` button to clear the selection
 #### To close the application, close the terminal